 “Kom, kom, kom!
 Vyf Rand elk.
 Brings your money!
 Five Rands.
 I’m going to town.
 E’ gat do’p toe”.
 Town being Ellisras or Thabazimbi.
 The civilian staff sergeant from the Cape was shouting in that well-known accent – or eccent, ek sê.
 He was organising a whip-around to augment the army rations he had been issued as mess sergeant on our Commando camp out in the bushveld somewhere north of Pretoria.
 We were playing ‘Field Hospital Field Hospital’.

 He returned a few hours later with a big sack of onions, cooking oil and a vark of cheap white wine – a 25l plastic spug-spug.
-So instead of plain bully beef and boiled spuds we had a varkpan full of fried bully beef, spuds and onions, like bubble-n-squeak, and a fire-bucket filled with over half a litre of semi-soetes for our supper.
+So instead of plain bully beef and boiled spuds we had a varkpan full of fried bully beef, spuds and onions, like bubble-n-squeak GT, and a fire-bucket filled with half a litre of semi-soetes for our supper.
 Much better.
-We considered the matter carefully and then all agreed one could actually quite easily call him a gourmet chef, and gave him a Michelin star.
+We considered the matter carefully and then all agreed one could actually quite easily call him a gourmet chef, and so we gave his mess a Michelin star.

 His vark was unlike the one on the left.
 Also actually unlike the one on the right.
 It was a big, floppy, papsak bag – like a very large colostomy bag.